 Finally, skulls are appreciated by all those people who don't care about: what will people say?
 Whether you are rebels or one who cannot stand normality and eager to show that you are enjoying life and not afraid of death.

 Skull Meaning For Remembering Loved-ones

 Coming straight from Mexico with the day of the dead celebration and spread it.
 Discover the origin of the famous celebration of dia de Los Muertos.
 They are used to honor the souls and place them on altars and graves.
 Many people began to appreciate more and more the Mexican skulls called Calavera.
 The artistic and colorful side of the sugar skulls is a big part of their popularity.
 Even people who find it morbid to wear or decorate their interior with a human skull, are forced to recognize the artistic side of the Calaveras.
 Some are even surprised to want one to decorate their interior.

 Symbolism of Skull Tattoo

 Skulls are more and more present on tattoos.
 They are very popular for their artistic and symbolic side.
 Their meaning varies according to the motifs associated with the skulls.
 They are most often associated with overcoming difficult challenges.
-It is also a sign of strength and power that shows unresilience to destiny.
+It is also a sign of strength and power that shows resilience to destiny.

 Nowadays many people associate skulls with death and see a morbid side to wearing clothing or jewelry bearing its effigy.
 Just look at the skull and crossbones symbol on the labels of dangerous products, which symbolizes a life-threatening danger.
 That said, as seen previously, proudly wearing skull representations shows your powerful side and that you do not give up when faced with life's difficult trials.
-It is a sign of wisdom that shows your awareness that you do not live forever and that you must enjoy every moment till the end.
+It is a sign of wisdom that shows your awareness that you do not live forever and enjoy every moment untill the end.